 1. Ulmus ‘New Horizon’

-The Ulmus ‘New Horizon’ is a hardy plant with complete resistance to the Dutch Elm Disease (DED).
-As the tree matures it forms an appealing and rounded canopy adorned with vibrant green leaves, growing to around 14 metres high.
+The Ulmus ‘New Horizon’ is a hardy tree with complete resistance to Dutch Elm Disease (DED).
+Additionally, as the tree matures, it forms an appealing and rounded caopy adorned with vibrant green leaves, growing to around 14 meters high.

 This tree has previously established in the harshest of urban conditions and its hardiness is proven to withstand floods, droughts, poor soils, salt laden winds, and high levels of pollution.